ird1natris/NetSysProject/README.md

 sudo chown -R codespace:codespace myroot

 ```
-*** __I have changed the permission of the files to user codespace after using the command above.
-Commands below is the result before and after I use the command.
-I also have changed the permission of the files to user codespace.__.***
+*** __After changing the owner of the folder to codespace using command ```sudo chown -R codespace:codespace myroot```, I can change the permission of the files to user codespace.
+Commands below is the result before and after I change the owner of the folder.
+I also have changed the permission of the files to user codespace after the owner changed__.***

 Before:
 ```bash